ThomasDaheim/GPXEditor/README.md

 ### Update v5.2

 * added option to playback tracks / segments with date values
+* some more functions that can be undone
-* fixes around gpx xmnls headers
+* fixes around gpx xmnls headers and others
 * support for "line" extension for tracks & routes (read & use color / width / opacity / linecap attributes)
+* linestyle editor for all attributes (except linecap for now)
+* support for openroutingservice V2

 ### Update v5.1